 How Do You Stop Food Cravings?

-Other ways to kick those cravings to the curb are to eat more protein because it keeps you full longer.
+Another way to kick those cravings to the curb is to eat more protein because it keeps you full longer.
 In fact, studies show that a high-protein breakfast helps to reduce cravings all day long.
+Looking for a way to easily add protein to your day?
+Dustin and I created cleanish Plant-Based Protein Powder specifically to help people do that.
+Mix it in your shakes and smoothies (or add it to your pancakes) for an awesome boost of all important protein.

 Try to plan your meals and snacks to avoid getting hungry and grabbing treats in between meals that aren’t good for you.
-If you do snack, make it a healthy one.
+If you do snack, make it a healthy one like a filling hard boiled egg or crunchy popcorn.

 What Do Food Cravings Tell You?